 Smart technology is used to secure homes, but is the data secure?Today’s tech-savvy consumers are continually looking for innovative ways to incorporate smart technology into their homes.
 Home security is one of the areas that is experiencing rapid change because of this.
 The global smart home security market is predicted to exceed five billion U.S. dollars in the next five years.
 In the Asia-Pacific region, Australia had one of the highest household penetrations of smart home security devices.

-How important is home security for Australians?In a recent survey, a significant share of respondents stated they were more concerned about home burglary in their suburb compared to 12 months ago.
+How important is home security for Australians?In a survey, a significant share of respondents stated they were more concerned about home burglary in their suburb compared to 12 months ago.
 This was particularly the case for millennials compared to other generations.
 Along with excellent internet connectivity and having sufficient power sockets for appliances, smart security was ranked as one of the most important smart home-related property features for consumers who were planning on relocating.

 The uptake and development of smart home technology have already had an impact on other industries.
 For example, home insurance premiums are usually lowered if a residence has smart home security installed.
 Along with Australians’ appetite for devouring new technology, the revenue of the smart home security market in Australia looks set to continue reaching new highs.